Inventing Shakti – A New Technology for Spiritual process.

 30 minutes later, I was in a medical library reading a list of Persinger’s Publications.

 I was amazed by two things.
 The first of them was the subjects mentioned in the titles.
 Out-of-body experiences.
 Paranormal phenomena.
 Precognition and precognitive dreams.
 Meditation.

 The other amazing thing was that his methodology was completely conservative.
 He wasn’t explaining anything in terms of orgone energy, kundalini, Chi, Prana, or parts of the brain labeled ‘God-module’ or “The circuit Boards of Mysticism.”

-Some of these concepts are totally valid, but they’re still controversial.
+Some of these concepts are valid, but they’re still controversial.

 Ordinarily, that can be a good thing.
 But nothing seems to inspire skepticism and ridicule from scientists like efforts towards the integration of science with spirituality.

 But Persinger had found a way out.
-He published quite a lot of papers correlating religious and mystic experiences with patterns of neural activity.
+He published quite a few papers correlating religious and mystic experiences with patterns of neural activity.
 Now, by itself, this might have created a certain amount of hostile criticism.
 Except for one thing.

 A statistical study of the people who make such reports is totally sound science.
 On reflection, it seems strange that nobody thought of it before.